 6. End up talking about ‘ex’ more often

 Consciously or unconsciously, a rebounder may talk a lot about an ‘ex’ equation, either in the form of a rant or hurt.
-Either way, such awkward conversations about the former relationship indicate that he/she is still not over the ‘ex factor’ and are not ready to move on at all.
-You cannot expect someone to be 100% in a relationship when the old feelings are still unresolved.
-If you feel your date hasn’t moved on at all, talk to him/her and give them time to clear out thoughts on the ex.
-This may hurt initially, but will definitely save you from a relationship mess.
+Either way, such awkward conversations about the former relationship indicate that he/she is still not over the ‘ex’ and is not ready to move on.

 7. Avoid talking about ex at all

 Not opening up about the former lover may reveal resentments or lack of closure.
 You may feel guilty for the relationship failure and may avoid the topic, even after spending months with your current partner.
 If you have been harboring hidden breakup pain in life even after dating a new partner, then this is a sign of being in a rebound.